Post Birth Control Syndrome

 Most hormonal birth control pills suppress sebum to an insane degree.
 Unfortunately, once you stop taking the pill, your body has no choice but to drastically increase sebum causing acne.
 It could be short term acne or long term acne.
 We call it rebound sebum production and it tends to peak about 4-6 months after coming off.
 It isn't immediate.
 Ceasing the pill can also cause a surge in androgens as those were being suppressed on the pill.
 This can definitely cause acne and may lead to a post pill PCOS diagnosis.
 We do not recommend healing your acne or post birth control syndrome by cutting sugar and dairy like most people on the internet are suggesting.
 Those are more band-aid approaches and we work to address the root cause.

 Whether you choose to be on birth control or not, that is completely your choice and we will support you either way.
 We are here to educate so you can make your own informed decision on what is best for you.
 There are other contraceptive methods with side benefits instead of side effects such as the fertility awareness method.
-Head to our shop and pick up your Fertility Awareness + Metabolism guide- this has everything you need to know to avoid pregnancy (or conceive) naturally.
 If you are looking to come off birth control, are experiencing adverse effects or just want to know how to best support your body while on any form of birth control, this is what we are here for!!!
 Check out our 1:1 membership to learn more about post birth control syndrome, and how you can support your body to feel better.
-We offer in-person appointments in Toronto and online worldwide!
+We offer online appointments for those in Toronto and worldwide!
 Need a program to support your body while on or coming off birth control?
 We teach you all about this in The Acne Solution!